 The Children’s Science Center was founded to provide a place for children in Northern Virginia to have hands-on experience with scientific fundamentals.
 Since opening in the early 2000s, the center continues to expand with even more plans for the future.
 The center was developed “by kids for kids,” with input from the visitors helping to shape the hands-on experiences.
 The Experiment Bar allows visitors to try a rotation of different experiments.

 Mad Science of Central Virginia in Glen Allen prides itself on providing fun as well as education.
 In addition to the elementary and preschool workshops, camps, and birthday parties, Mad Science offers after school science clubs with one goal: Getting kids excited about science.

 The Science Museum of Western Virginia provides the Roanoke region with innovative, hands-on programming both on-site and within the greater area.
-One of the differentiating features of this museum is the year-round butterfly garden.
-Other galleries include the “How it Works” gallery, “Children’s Curiosity Corner,” and “Traveling Exhibit Space.”
+One of the differentiating features of this museum is the year-round parakeet garden.
+Other galleries include the “How it Works” gallery, “Cabinets of Curiosities,” and “Be the Astronaut.”

 The Archeology Museum in Alexandria, Virginia, is a different kind of science center from the others on the list.
 It doesn’t focus as much on STEM, but instead “highlights one city block to provide a fascinating glimpse of Alexandria’s history and the way in which archaeologists study the past.”
 Generally, the focus of the museum is on nautical discoveries.
 Plenty of volunteer opportunities abound.